What is in this leaflet

 What it looks like

-NEBILET tablets are white to off-white, round and biconvex.
+NEBILET tablets are almost white, round and biconvex.

 Each pack contains 28 tablets, as 2 blister packs each with 14 tablets.